davidpasch1/crawlframej/README.md

 # crawlframej
-A simple framework for a web-crawler in Java.
+A simple framework for a focused web-crawler in Java.

+The framework has been successfully used to build a focused web-crawler for a major blogging site.

 **Original author**: David Pasch

 ## Scope
 A framework that may serve as a foundation for a basic scraping tool or a focused web-crawler.
-As such it aims to be simple and comprehensive, but still powerful enough to support different application scenarios.
-It is not intended for a full-web search engine.
+As such it aims to be simple and comprehensive, but still powerful enough to support different application scenarios. *It is not intended for a full-web search engine.*

+Because it is intended for simple web-crawlers, it's performance is not an important issue.
+In real application, the framework has been used so far to download up to 10,000 pages. *It is not intended to be used for 24/7 operation.*

 **Note**: Fetched data is handed out by the framework as-is.
 Consequently, the implementor of the framework must take care of any necessary cleaning of the data (eg invalid characters in HTML).